Alpine A110 review – sporty and yet economical

 Its suspension is softer than the Porsche Cayman S or Audi TT RS, but this doesn’t make it any less involving, and the extra compliance helps the A110 live with the bumpy tarmac found on most British roads.
 We've only tried it on 18-inch wheels, but suspect the standard 17-inch alloys would make it even more compliant over rougher surfaces.

-Following the disappointing gearbox of the Clio Renaultsport some might have been worried that the A110 is only available with an automatic gearbox.
+Following the disappointing gearbox of the Clio Renaultsport some might have been worried that the A110 is only available with an automatic seven-speed transmission.
 Fortunately, this one is far better, with crisp changes and an immediate response when you grab one of the steering wheel-mounted paddles.
 It’s not quite as impressive as the Cayman’s PDK automatic, but it’s quick enough to excite ardent driving fans.

 Interior & comfort